The-An0nym/forum/README.md

 - Set character limits and other user input limits
 - Implement adding theads
 - Implement user profile page
+- Make post/thread inputs not show when not logged in
-- Make Login, Sign-in & Logout (Logout script imported via menu) based on AJAX
+- Make sign-up & Logout (Logout script imported via menu) based on AJAX
 - Make initial load with PHP, all subsequent calls with AJAX (-> Makes refreshing faster by ~100ms.
 Subsequent calls by AJAX are ~100ms faster than refreshing)

 - Make clearance levels and moderation tools